-If on the other hand, you’re looking to utilize drone inspections to manage your existing assets, you can go on of two ways: start your own drone program in-house, or outsource operations to a DSP.
-Of course it doesn’t have to be either or; you can utilize internal operations for some jobs, and hire a great DSP for others.
+If on the other hand, you’re looking to utilize drone inspections to improve maintenance operations for your existing assets, you can go one of two ways: start your own drone program in-house, or outsource operations to a DSP.
+Of course, it doesn’t have to be either-or; you can utilize internal operations for some jobs, and hire a great DSP for others.

-If you want to get started with UAV operations in-house, here’s a nifty little guide on how to create a proof of concept that with less than $1000.
+If you want to get started with UAV operations in-house, here’s a nifty little guide on how to create a proof of concept for less than $1000.

-Maybe you’re more comfortable outsourcing operations at first, or you have some specific jobs that require skills you people don’t possess.
+Maybe you’re more comfortable outsourcing operations at first, or you have a specific job that requires skills your team doesn’t have.

-In this case it is a question of choosing the right partner.
-We work with a lot of experienced DSPs and are always happy to recommend a good fit for your business case.
+In this case, it is a question of choosing the right partner.
+We work with a lot of experienced DSPs and are always happy to recommend a good fit for your business case if you ask nicely.

 Drone inspections produce a lot of visual data, but that in itself is not a valuable product.
 The value comes, from what you can do with that data.